o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/_index.md

 description: Learn to create and work with entities and prefabs, the building blocks of Open 3D Engine (O3DE).
 ---

 Entities and prefabs provide the foundation for building projects in **Open 3D Engine (O3DE)**.
-The topics in this section explain how to create. modify, and use entities and prefabs in your projects.
+The topics in this section explain how to create, modify, and use entities and prefabs in your projects.

 | Tutorial | Description |
 | - | - |